thebeebs/Content/do-not-track-really-just-dont.md

 ---
-title: Do not track (really, just don’t)
+title: "Do not track (really, just don\u2019t)"
 authors:
 - thebeebs
-intro: 'So you may have noticed that Microsoft recently an...'
+intro: So you may have noticed that Microsoft recently an...
 types:
 - shorts
 categories:
 - article
 - dnt
 published: 2012/06/25 12:00:00
-updated: 2012/06/25 13:00:00
+updated: 2012/06/25 12:00:00
 status: archived
 ---

 So you may have noticed that Microsoft recently announced that we&rsquo;re turning on Do Not Track by default in IE10.
 It means that, unless users turn tracking on in the preferences, sites will be sent a clear signal that a user wants their web behaviour to remain private.
 Surprisingly, to my mind anyway, we&rsquo;ve caught quite a bit of flack for it.<p>There have been various criticisms of our position &ndash; in fact I got into a bit of a [Twitter argument](https://twitter.com/thebeebs/status/210703919574290432) about it.